soyersoyer/fmp4streamer/README.md

 [Motivation](#motivation) |
 [Changelog](https://github.com/soyersoyer/fmp4streamer/blob/main/CHANGELOG.md)

-# What is fmp4streamer
+# What is Fmp4streamer
-Fmp4streamer streams your V4L2 camera directly to any browser as H264 inside fragmanted mp4.
+Fmp4streamer streams your V4L2 camera directly to any browser and media player as H264 inside fragmented mp4.

 # How does it work
 This python script setups the V4L2 device, reads the H264 or MJPGH264 stream from it (or the YUYV, MJPG stream and converts to H264 with a M2M V4L2 device), adds some fMP4 (fragmented MP4) header and serves it via HTTP.
 It works with only one html5 video tag, no js needed.
 It's pretty lightweight.